HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 #### Sizes

-Without ’sizes’ the user agent will make its calculations on the basis that the image takes the full width of the viewport.
+Without 'sizes' the user agent will make its calculations on the basis that the image takes the full width of the viewport.

 For example: